Budzyń concentration camp: History

 The first transports of Jews to the camp in Budzyń began in spring 1942.
 By the summer, there were 500 Jews from Kraśnik, Bełżyce, Janów Lubelski, Mińsk, Mohylów, Smoleńsk, Vienna, and Slovakia.
 By the summer of 1942, 500 Jews were brought to the camp from nearby towns.
-That fall, 400 prisoners of war arrived from the ghettos in Końskowola and Lublin, while 100 sick, elderly, and very young inmates were deported to Belzec concentration camp.
+That fall, 400 prisoners of war arrived from the ghettos in Końskowola and Lublin, while 100 sick, elderly, and very young inmates were deported to Belzec extermination camp.

 After the defeat of the Warsaw Ghetto Uprising, the Nazis deported more than 1,000 Jews from Warsaw to Budzyń.
 By mid-1943, there were 3,000 people imprisoned in the camp, including 300 women and children.
 In August 1943, 200 of the camp's prisoners were sent to Majdanek.
 On October 22, 1943 Budzyn was declared an independent concentration camp.

 On February 8, 1944, dozens of prisoners were massacred by Ukrainian guards.

 Conditions in Budzyn were somewhat bearable, due to the efforts of the Nazi-appointed camp elder, Noah Stockman.
 In one case, some prisoners stole weapons from the military factories where they worked and escaped to the forest to join the Partisans.
 Stockman was able to convince the camp authorities not to retaliate against the Jews.
 On Passover 1944, Stockman managed to have matzah baked in the camp and hold a Seder for the Jewish holiday of Passover.
 In July 1944, Budzyn was evacuated and the prisoners were sent to nearby camps at Płaszów and Mauthausen.